NiTiNNiTiN/Intellect_Assessment/README.md

 Available services are: add, update, delete.
 Use the required one by adding with standard server URl like:

           http://{server}:{port}/user/add, http://{server}:{port}/user/update, http://{server}:{port}/user/delete

+To View all scenerio's Test cases and know about the application related status code, visit TestCasePack text file

 INSERT A USER
 -------------